 |6-axle articulated||38 Tons|

-Under the AFAFGIT/ACTS Pilot, as long as a truck has been granted a Goods Vehicle Cross-Border Permit by the country where it is registered, that vehicle is allowed to perform cross-border transport operation to any countries which are parties to the AFAFGIT/ACTS Pilot, including at the origin, transit and destination points, subject to other national requirements.
+Under the AFAFGIT/ACTS, as long as a truck has been granted an ASEAN Goods Vehicle Cross-Border (AGVCB) Permit by the country where it is registered, that vehicle is allowed to perform transit transport operations to and from any countries which are parties to ACTS, including at the origin, transit and destination points, subject to other national requirements.
 For example, a Malaysian-registered truck is permitted to start an ACTS transit operation in Singapore for delivery to the designated Customs Office of destination in Thailand, provided the other ACTS-related elements of the operation are in place, that is, the Principal to the transit movement is registered with Customs Authorities of departure and has lodged the required guarantee with them.